Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 If you want to go further than the videos, these books take the dark side of history seriously without sensationalising it:

-• The Anatomy of Fascism by Robert O. Paxton — what fascism actually was, based on what fascists actually did, not on what they said
+• The Anatomy of Fascism by Robert O. Paxton.
+What fascism actually was, based on what fascists actually did, not on what they said.
+Paxton refuses the comfortable definitions and forces the reader to look at the actual record.

-• Ordinary Men by Christopher Browning — how ordinary people became perpetrators of mass violence.
-One of the most important and disturbing books written about the twentieth century
+• Ordinary Men by Christopher Browning.
+How ordinary middle-aged German policemen became perpetrators of mass shooting in occupied Poland.
+One of the most important and disturbing books written about the twentieth century, and a permanent answer to anyone who insists "I would never."

-• The Gulag Archipelago by Aleksandr Solzhenitsyn — still the definitive account of the Soviet camp system, written by someone who survived it
+• The Gulag Archipelago by Aleksandr Solzhenitsyn.
+Still the definitive account of the Soviet camp system, written by someone who survived it.
+Reads as testimony, history, and indictment in equal measure.

 Books You Might Like